Dynamic Storage Allocation Techniques

 - Due to frequent memory allocation and deallocation, the heap memory becomes de-allocation fragmented.
 That means heap may consist of some blocks that are free and some that allocated.

-- In Fig. a fragmented heap memory shown.
+- In Fig. A fragmented heap memory shows.
 Suppose a list of 7 blocks gets allocated and second, a fourth and sixth block dead-allocated then fragmentation occurs.

-- Sometimes all the free blocks collected together to form a large free block.
+- Sometimes all the free blocks collected together to form a sizeable free block.
 This ultimately avoids the problem of fragmentation.